 March 29, 1992

-Authors: Ashton B. Carter, Former Co-Director, Preventive Defense Project, Harvard & Stanford Universities, Graham Allison, Director, Belfer Center for Science and International Affairs; Douglas Dillon Professor of Government, Harvard Kennedy School
+Authors: Ashton B. Carter, Former Co-Director, Preventive Defense Project, Harvard & Stanford Universities, Graham Allison, Director, Belfer Center for Science and International Affairs, Harvard Kennedy School

 "YUGOSLAVIA WITH nukes."
 That was Secretary of State James A. Baker III's succinct and chilling recent vision of what might become of the former Soviet Union.

 In fact, 1992 will be the decisive year in which Baker's specter comes to life or is put to rest -- and the signs so far are not reassuring.
 If current trends continue, the United States may win a great battle -- and lose the war.
 Specifically, all tactical nuclear weapons may be removed to secure sites in Russia by July 1.
 But some 3,000 strategic nuclear warheads now deployed in Ukraine, Kazakhstan and Belarus will remain in place, mired in multi-year arms control timetables that are being overtaken by the ongoing revolution in the former Soviet Union.

 As the union collapsed last fall, Ukraine, Kazakhstan and Belarus began with the clear position that they wished to be free of nuclear weapons.
 But delays in turning these statements into irreversible deeds offer an opening for those who want to reject, hedge or condition the original commitments.
 Too many of these voices come from the West.